green-loan-portal/green-loan-portal.github.io/index.md

 <a name="demo"></a>
 ## User Guide

-After you run the application, you will be greeted by our [homepage](http://simple-green-loans.meteorapp.com):
+After accessing our application on the web, you will be greeted by our [homepage](http://simple-green-loans.meteorapp.com):

 <img src="images/home.png">